ryanznie/quant-MC-methods/README.md

 ### Notes
 API key is from https://site.financialmodelingprep.com.
 To use your own API key, you can delete/comment out the "Open and Close" codes and set apiKey = 'Your-API-Key'.
+Here is a guide to all the different API calls you can make: https://site.financialmodelingprep.com/developer/docs

 ### Sources
 https://www.investopedia.com/articles/07/montecarlo.asp